 - When milk is reduced by half, remove from heat and whisk in butter and vanilla extract.

-- Pour into a clean glass jar and allow to cool.
+- Pour into a clean glass jar and allow to cool completely.
 Store in the refrigerator.

 In general, these milks were thinner than conventional sweetened condensed milk.
-If this concerns you, allow milk to continue to reduce in size until it has reached desired thickness.
+If this concerns you, allow milk to continue to reduce in size until all the water is removed.